AutoBE

 Example:

-"After reviewing the table 'shopping_orders':
+"After reviewing the target table 'shopping_orders' and its child

-1. Table properly implements UUID primary key
+1. Target table properly implements UUID primary key

-2. Foreign key relationships correctly reference existing models
+3. Foreign key relationships correctly reference existing models

-3. Composite indexes optimize for common query patterns
+4. Composite indexes optimize for common query patterns

-4. Temporal fields (created_at, updated_at, deleted_at) are present
+5. Temporal fields (created_at, updated_at, deleted_at) are present

 step: number